 Icons of the Langhe

 As well as Barbaresco DOCG wine, this is a land of other overlapping DOCs.
-It reflects the fact that several different grape varieties thrive in the Langhe hills, each taking advantage of the specific aspects, slopes and soil types most suitable for it.
+It reflects that several different grape varieties thrive in the Langhe hills, each taking advantage of the specific aspects, slopes and soil types most suitable for it.
 Thankfully then, at least Piemonte has no IGPs!

 For this article, neither of these two well-known Italian grape varieties needs much introduction from me!
-Just remember that there’s never Barbera in Barbaresco and you’ll be fine!
+Just remember that there’s never Barbera in Barbaresco, and you’ll be fine!

 Meanwhile, to the casual observer, this place seems timeless.
 Yet since Carlo Petrini wrote those words about Barbaresco over twenty years ago, there have been changes.
 Often, these changes happen when new family generations take over, while wine styles alter too, particularly in the amount and type of oak in maturation.
 Furthermore, in 2014, there was the recognition of this landscape as a UNESCO World Heritage site.
-And to cap it all there’s a growing climate emergency.
+And to cap it all, there’s a growing climate emergency.

 Perhaps these changes are all excellent reasons underlying the recent rise of the “Green Experience”, a sustainable viticulture movement in Piemonte, of which Cantina Francone is a member.

 Neive is one of the I Borghi più Belli d’Italia, the most beautiful of Italian villages.
 It’s also known as the village of the four grapes (these being Nebbiolo, Barbera, Dolcetto and Moscato).
-The old centre huddles on a 300-metre high hilltop, a collision of the medieval and baroque, with narrow streets, churches and palazzos.
+The old centre huddles on a 300-metre high hilltop, a collision of the medieval and baroque, narrow streets, churches and palazzos.
 From there, the views across the vine-clad hills are stunningly romantic, whether in the summer sun, autumn fog or winter snow.

 Today, brothers Marco and Fabrizio Francone have taken over running the family business.
 It goes back to the end of the nineteenth century, though the Neive winery originates from 1940.
-They aim to make wines that are “elegant and drinkable”, prized wine qualities which take skill to achieve consistently.
+They aim to make wines that are “elegant and drinkable”, prized wine qualities that take skill to achieve consistently.

 Their Barbaresco vineyards include the “cru” Gallina.
 They also have holdings in Barolo at La Morra and Monforte, and in Roero too.
 Hence as well as the four varieties at Neive, they can boast smaller amounts of Pinot Nero, Friesa, Grignolino, Chardonnay, Arneis and Nascetta.
-Their wine range is suitably extensive: 21 wines including Método Classico fizz, plus a Vino Chinato and Grappa!
+Their wine range is suitably extensive: 21 wines, including Método Classico fizz, plus a Vino Chinato and Grappa!

 Barbaresco DOCG, Riserva, 2014.
 14.5%

-Barbaresco got their DOC in 1966, with promotion to DOCG in 1980.
+Barbaresco got their DOC in 1966, with a promotion to DOCG in 1980.
 Under the rules, all Barbaresco must be 100% Nebbiolo, which is well-known for its tannic content, complexity and aroma, just like its adjoining neighbour, Barolo.